fiduh/packer/README.md

 Navigate to the AWS Console, Check the EC2 -> AMIs section, and confirm that the new Gitlab runner AMI has been built.
 * Launch a new EC2 instance using the AMI ID found in the previous step.

-Use this script in the User data section of the EC2's instance launch options to replace the registration credentials of gitlab runner
+Use this script in the User data section of the EC2's instance launch options to replace the registration credentials of GitLab runner

 ### Prerequisite
 * a [gitlab.com](gitlab.com) SaaS account or self hosted instance